 According to the report, audio is only recorded during traffic stops.
 One camera faces out of the front of the car, while another faces the back seat.

 It is normal for officers to feel as if their privacy is being invaded when they are on camera for their entire shift.
-However, this camera is for their shift not their personal life.
-Their very role as police officer and the power that goes with that requires a bit of transparency.
+However, this camera is for their shift, not their personal life.
+Their very role as a police officer and the power that goes with that requires a bit of transparency.
 Or at least it should.

 Cameras can work for you and they can work against you.
 A patrol camera can catch your sobriety test but it can also catch mistakes made by the police.